duygusimsek/MechaCar_Statistical_Analysis/README.md

 ![Deliverable_2b.png](https://github.com/duygusimsek/MechaCar_Statistical_Analysis-/blob/main/images/Deliverable_2b.png)

 * Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+    - The entire population of the production lot displays that the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.
+    - Examining the values of each 3 lots shows that, Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
+However, Lot 3, with a variance of 170.29, indicates much larger than the other two lots.
+Lot 3’ s excessive value of variance affects the entire population of production’s variance value.